LuthiraPeiris/sports-management-system/README.md

 `DB_NAME = "sport_management";`

-5. Start your local server (XAMPP, WAMP, MAMP, etc.) and open index.php in your browser.
+5. Start your local server (XAMPP, WAMP, etc.) and open Homepage.php in your browser.